There is an interesting trend happening in the marketing space right now — many companies are deciding to bring their marketing efforts in-house.

 Signs You Need a Marketing Agency

->

-> Despite the shift to bring marketing in house, there are still plenty of times where it does make sense to bring in a marketing agency for your business.
+Despite the shift to bring marketing in house, there are still plenty of times where it does make sense to bring in a marketing agency for your business.
 A digital marketing agency can indeed add value to your business.
-The trick is determining when a digital marketing firm makes sense for your business and understanding how an agency can help you.
+The trick is determining

->

-> If you’re not sure when this makes sense, here are some top signs that it might be time to bring in some outside help.
+If you’re not sure when this makes sense, here are some top signs that it might be time to bring in some outside help.

 1. You have a marketing problem that needs solving.

 One of the biggest reasons to get help from a marketing agency is that you have a marketing problem to solve.

 Maybe that means sales are down.
 Or, you’re not getting enough qualified leads.

 Maybe no one knows you exist.